Key Takeaways:

 Like many complex diseases, there is likely not a simple answer to the cause of IBM.
 Instead, it may be an interplay between inflammation, the dysregulation of proteins, mitochondrial dysfunction, and changes to autophagy.
 Somewhere in the mix, autoimmunity may be triggering it.

-Compared to the sporadic form, the disease’s familial (genetic) form can start affecting an individual in early adulthood.
+- Inclusion body myopathy familial (genetic) forms can start affecting an individual earlier, such as in early adulthood.

 Inclusion Body Myositis Genotype Report